notiz-dev/notiz/content/blog/jamstack-angular-scully-tailwind-css.md

 ![Blog overview page](assets/img/blog/jamstack-angular-scully-tailwind-css/optimized/blog-post-overview-page.png)

-What are you wait for? 😄 Now it's time for you to create your own blog 🚀.
-Use Scully schematics to generate new blog posts automatically for you
+Now all you need is an idea and time to write it down.
+[Creating](https://scully.io/docs/learn/create-a-blog/generate-new-blog-posts/) your next blog post is as easy as 💆

 ```bash
 ng generate @scullyio/init:post --name="Cool post"
 ```

+Made possible by Scully schematics.

+What are you wait for? 😄 Now it's time for you to create your own blog 🚀.
+Need more inspiration? [notiz.dev](https://notiz.dev) is build using Scully and Tailwind CSS. 😉